 The most common types available are term, permanent, and those which don’t require a medical exam.

-Life insurance companies consider your risk of dying while performing the duties on the job.
+Life insurance companies consider your risk of dying while performing the duties of the job.
 This varies from police officer to police officer.

-The roles police officers serve in vary, with federal, state, county, and municipal officers.
+The roles police officers serve in vary between federal, state, county, and municipal officers.

-Officers could also serve in roles ranging from game wardens to highway patrolmen to SWAT.
+Officers could also serve in roles ranging from game wardens to highway patrol to SWAT.

 Unless you are part of a SWAT team or a similarly risky unit that diffuses bombs, you should not have a harder time getting life insurance than any other applicant.